aditya-datahub/groq-llm-prompting/README.md

 ## 💡 About

 🔒 Secure API key handling with .env

-🧠 Shows difference between Zero-Shot and Few-Shot prompting
+🧠 Demonstrates Zero-Shot vs Few-Shot prompting

 ⚙️ Built with llama-index and Groq Llama 3.1